 The results from these scenarios are reported on a monthly basis to bank's Liquidity Risk Management Committee ("LRMC") on management board level and on quarterly basis to Risk Committee on board of director's level.
 As a result, bank's exposure to interest rate risk remains in line with bank's risk profile and within internal and regulatory limits as set by the CBK.
 The Bank also uses stress testing scenarios which are prepared at least on a regular quarterly basis.

-(Amounts in thousands of EUR, unless otherwise stated)
+For the year ended 31 December 2023 (Amounts in thousands of EUR, unless otherwise stated)